 Garden in the Woods

-New England Wild Flower Society's Garden in the Woods showcases native New England plants.
+New England Wild Flower Society's Garden in the Woods is a public botanic garden that displays native New England plants in a naturalistic setting.

 $12 Adults (18-64)

 $9 Seniors (65+)